 If you would prefer to avoid investing in outdoor clothing which you may not have much use for back home, or if you simply don’t want to travel with these bulky items, there are clothing hire shops in Ushuaia and rental isn't very expensive.
 Quality, however, can be variable.

 Also key to warm hands and feet is keeping them dry.
-Your boots will keep your feet dry, but splashing from the Zodiac as you cruise through the icy water may get your gloves wet, so make sure your gloves are either waterproof or bring a pair of rubber gloves to protect them whilst you are cruising around.
-Fisherman have been doing this for decades.
+Your boots will keep your feet dry, but splashing from the zodiac as you cruise through the icy water may get your gloves wet, so make sure your gloves are either waterproof or bring a pair of rubber gloves to protect them whilst you are cruising around.
+Fishermen have been doing this for decades.

 Packing inexpensive thin glove ‘liners’ - the type motorcyclists use - to wear underneath your outer gloves provides added insulation, allowing you the dexterity to take photos and handle your camera.